 I apologize for the delay in showing you Christmas pictures.
 I’m afraid it’s all my fault…I didn’t take many… oops!
 We ended up having a Christmas party the weekend before Christmas and we decided to hold it just a week before.
 It was crazy!
 The piano came Monday and I spent the whole week painting, cleaning, and cooking.
 It was soooo much fun!
 I put up 2 trees and the brigade of nutcrackers and some garland and in my frenzy to get things done, I didn’t take pictures.
 And then, after the party, I took it all down…before Christmas… Sacrilege but I was cleaning up.
+My last year doing that myself instead of calling for the Houston’s Ready Set Maids service, seriously.
 Luckily one of my bestest friends ever, Pam, came to the party.
 She lives in Seattle and is a very talented and stylish mechanical engineer but was visiting her family just in time for the event.
 She brought a fancy new camera with her and has generously shared the photos she took at the party and now I can share them with you!

 To start off, the tree: